porifa/.github/CONTRIBUTING.md

 * 4 spaces for indentation rather than tabs
 * You can try running `vendor/bin/pint` for style unification

+## Commit Message Structure

+- chore: Minor tasks, such as updating dependencies or build tools, no production code changes.
+- docs: Changes to documentation.
+- feat:	A new feature for the user (e.g. adding a new button or page).
+- fix: A bug fix for the user (e.g., correcting a broken dropdown).
+- reform: A change in existing feature to improve it (e.g. changing UI).
+- refactor: Restructuring code for clarity or efficiency without altering behavior (e.g. renaming variables for readability, extracting logic into a method).
+- style: Code formatting or style changes without altering behavior (e.g. renaming variable in terms of casing, snake_case to camelCase).
+- test:	Adding or improving tests (unit, integration, etc.), no production code changes.

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.